 - Documentation (a separate letter from reference forms) of at least 100 hours of direct patient care experience.
 Documentation of 200 hours is required for admission.
 A letter from the Human Resources department, a supervisor, health professional being shadowed, or an administrator will suffice, but should be on letterhead of the organization or individual documenting hours and tasks performed and must provide a contact number.
 Acceptable experience includes volunteer work or employment in hospitals, clinics, private offices or extended care facilities, shadowing a MD or PA is preferred.
 Clerical work is not considered health care experience.

 - Completed Physician Assistant Program Application

-- Personal statement which should be typed, double-spaced, 2 pages, and no more than 500 words.
-Your personal statement should convey your objectives in seeking admission to the PA program, the personal qualities which make the candidate suited to the profession and any other pertinent information to be shared with the admissions committee regarding preparation for the program.
+- Personal statement which must be typed, double-spaced, 2 pages, and no more than 500 words.
+Your personal statement should convey your objectives in seeking admission into the PA program, your personal strengths or skills which make you suited to the profession, and any other pertinent information to be shared with the admissions committee regarding preparation for the program.

 - All documents should be submitted to: Attn: Admissions Coordinator, York College PA Program, SC-112, 94-20 Guy Brewer Blvd.
 Jamaica, NY 11451

 - Selected students will be invited for an interview.
 An interview does not guarantee admission into the program.
 Admission to the PA Program is very competitive.
 Currently only 30 students are admitted each Fall semester.

 - Students who have not completed all prerequisite courses at the time of application will be considered only upon submission of a plan of study for the completion of all CUNY pathways (or York College General Education) requirements and all prerequisite courses prior to Fall of the entering year.

 - There is no advanced standing in the program regardless of qualifications or experience of the applicant.
 All candidates must complete the entire 24 month course of study.